Learning Support - SEN

 Meet the team

-- Mrs Laura Cole - SENCO/Head of Learning Support Department.
-Also the school Mental Health Lead, a DSP and Learning for Life Coordinator
+- Mrs Laura Cole - Assistant Headteacher/SENCO.
+Also the school Mental Health Lead and a DSL

-- Miss Tamika Brewster - Learning Support Assistant focused on in-class support and emotional needs
+- Miss Amelia Broadhurst - Learning Support Assistant focused on class- based support

-- Mrs Deidre Lawrence - Learning Support Assistant specialising in Autism support and Coordinator for the Lexia programme
+- Mrs Deirdre Lawrence - Learning Support Assistant specialising in Autism support

 - Miss Kerry Mills - Learning Support Assistant specialising in Autism support